San Diego Progressive Democratic Club Bylaws

 SECTION 1 - FUNCTION

 The Executive Board shall approve all expenditures and carry out the club business between general meetings in a manner consistent with actions taken at the general meetings, and perform any other duties provided for in these bylaws.
-The President shall pre-approve any written correspondence on behalf of the club.
-The President shall be the sole spokesperson of the club.
+The President or a Vice-President shall pre-approve any written correspondence on behalf of the club.
+The President, the two Vice-Presidents and the Communications Chair shall be the only spokespersons of the club.

 SECTION 2 – MEMBERSHIP